 Comfort and Fit

 Finding a comfortable pair of headphones is the difference between long-term listening and money lost to a pair you'll never wear.
-We measure how long we can wear each headphone to find out which ones offer the best comfort, glasses included.
+We measure how long we can wear each headphone to determine which offers the best comfort, including while wearing glasses.

-The most comfortable headphones are the Sennheiser Momentum 4 and Bose Ultra.
-We wore both for 10 hours straight, without complaint.
-They both offer cushy headbands that evenly distribute weight, while densely padded earcups provide a comfortable, breathable seal, even with glasses on.
+The most comfortable headphones are the Bose QuietComfort Ultra 2nd Gen and the Sennheiser Momentum 4.
+We wore each for 10+ hours straight, without issues or complaints.
+They offer cushy headbands that evenly distribute weight, while densely padded earcups provide a comfortable, breathable seal, even with glasses on.
 Plus, they feature a gentle clamping force that is perfect for extended wear.
 The Bose QuietComfort clocked in close at 9 hours, losing an hour for those who wear glasses.
+Overall, Bose has a lock on creating comfortable, long-wearing headphones for most listeners.

-The Tozo HT2 and SonoFlow are the most comfortable options under $100.
+The 1More SonoFlow Pro and Tozo HT3 are the most comfortable options under $100.
 We could wear them for 8 and 7.5 hours, respectively.
 While many budget contenders tend to disappoint with cheap, hard, heat-trapping materials, these impress with above-average comfort.
-Glasses were more noticeable using the SonoFlow, while the HT2 felt too large for smaller heads.
+Glasses were more noticeable using the SonoFlow, while the HT3 felt too large for some smaller heads.
+We think the Tozos look and feel similar enough to the Bose that we wonder whether they were inspired by Bose in their design for comfort.

 Headphones come in two basic types: on-ear and over-ear.
-On-ear designs have smaller earcups intentionally designed to sit on the outer ear without encasing the ear inside the cup.
+On-ear designs feature smaller earcups that sit on the outer ear without encasing the ear.
 Over-ear headphones do the opposite; they sit around the ear, resting on the head without putting pressure on the ear.
 Over-ear models typically offer better noise cancellation and sound quality thanks to their closed design.
 Most wearers also find them more comfortable.
 On-ear headphones put pressure on the ear's pinna (the delicate cartilage of your ear).
-This pressure can create pressure points, hot spots, and general discomfort fairly quickly.
+This pressure can quickly create pressure points, hot spots, and general discomfort.
 For this reason, most people find on-ear headphones far less comfortable than over-ear headphones.

-The lowest performers' comfortable wear time decreased to only 1-2 hours.
-The Beats Solo 4, Sony WHCH520 (both on-ear designs), and JBL Tune (an over-ear design) have small earcups that create sensitive pressure points on our ears.
+The comfortable wear time of the lowest performers decreased to only 1-2 hours.
+The Beats Solo 4 and JBL Tune (an over-ear design) have small earcups that create sensitive pressure points on our ears.
 They also had stiff headbands with minimal padding, a tight clamping force, and/or sticky, sweaty materials.
+The JBL Tour One M2 and the Beats Studio Pro also disappoint in terms of comfort, especially given their higher price tags.

 Other poor performers for comfort include heavy headphones.
-Most contenders average 250 grams, but the Focal Bathys and Apple AirPods Max tip the scales at 360+ grams.
-So, while their earcups felt spacious and plush, the general heft limited wear time to 3-4 hours.
+Most contenders average 250 grams, but the Focal Bathys and Apple AirPods Max 2 tip the scales at 359 and 383 grams, respectively.
+So, while their earcups felt spacious and plush, the general heft and potential for sensitive spots under the headband limited wear time to 3-4 hours.
+The AirPods Max 2 gave some testers neck and jaw pain after longer wearing periods.

 Noise Cancellation

-All headphones offer some protection from high-pitched sounds like screaming babies or sirens by covering your ears.
+All headphones offer some protection from high-pitched sounds, such as screaming babies or sirens, by covering your ears.
 If you want to block more sounds, you'll need active noise cancellation (ANC).
 Reliable noise-sensing technology can help dampen the chaos.

 Active Noise Cancelling Reduction